13 Reasons for Yellow Leaves on Peace Lily and How to Fix Them

 How to fix it

-Occasionally, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
+Occasionally, flush out accumulated salts by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.

-Peace Lily grows best when slightly pot-bound but when it becomes extremely pot-bound the leaves begins to wilt, droop, yellow and eventually die.
+Peace Lily grows best when slightly pot-bound but when it becomes extremely root-bound the leaves begins to wilt, droop, yellow and eventually drop off.

-The reason is that when the roots have filled the pot, there is very little soil to hold water when the Peace Lily is watered.
+The reason for this is that the roots have filled the pot, meaning there is very little soil to hold water when the plant is watered.
+Therefore, water cannot be taken up to the leaves resulting in stunted growth, yellowing and leaf loss.

 How to fix it

-Repot the Peace Lily at the beginning of the growing season when it becomes extremely pot-bound.
-Ensure that the pot has a drainage hole and the soil is free-draining.
+Thereafter, repot the plant at the beginning of the growing season (spring to early summer) when it becomes extremely pot-bound.

 12. Repotting shock

-Repotting Peace Lily may cause it some shock which may lead to some leaves wilting and turning yellow before it can adjust the new growing conditions.
+Repotting may cause the plant some shock which may lead to some leaves wilting and turning yellow before it can adjust the new growing conditions.

 How to fix it

-To minimize repotting shock for the Peace Lily, water the plant thoroughly one day before repotting as a well hydrated plant experiences less shock and is easier to divide.
+To minimize repotting shock, water your Peace Lily thoroughly one day before repotting as a well hydrated plant experiences less shock and is easier to divide.

 Avoid making too many changes at once.
-For instance, after repotting, maintain the Peace Lily in the same spot until it is well established before moving it to a new location.
+For instance, after repotting, maintain the plant in the same spot until it is well established before moving it to a new location.

 As the Peace Lily leaves mature, the older leaves turn yellow and die.
 Therefore, do not be alarmed, if one or two leaves yellow as this is a natural process.